-Are you suffering from chronic cough for no apparent cause?
+Are you suffering from a chronic cough for no apparent cause?
 Do you feel a lump in your throat?
 Does it feel hoarse?
 LPR or Laryngopharyngeal Reflux could be the cause of your woes.

 As the name Laryngopharyngeal Reflux suggests, the affected areas are mostly your larynx (the voice box) and the pharynx (the part of the throat behind the mouth).